"Earth System Visualization Today"

 A valid submission will contain the following information:

-1. A typed essay in English of no more than 300 words, focusing on the topic "Earth System Science in Today's World."
+1. A typed essay in English of no more than 300 words, focusing on the topic "Earth Science Visualization Today."
 Each essay must be original, authentic, unpublished, the sole property of the entrant, and not previously submitted in any other contest.

 2. Your personal information, printed at the top of the essay:

 First and last name (as it appears on your entry form)

 Word count of essay

 3. A completed and signed entry form.
 Print out the entry form here and send it to us when you send your essay.
 Entries cannot be accepted without a signed entry form.